 Unfortunately words alone can't do the job, so we put real actions into place.
 This is a proactive approach to criminal defense in Michigan, and something that my clients do on various types of cases.
 My clients improve their case every single day, with my role as a coach guiding this progress.

 Here's some background on myself:

 I'm licensed to practice law in Michigan and New York.
 I graduated from the University of Michigan Law School.
-I have authored five books and counting:
+I have authored nine books and counting:

 - Ann Arbor Criminal Defense Playbook